 You can get caught driving a vehicle without an IID in 3 ways:

-If you get pulled over while driving a car registered to someone else, the arresting officer will see from your license that you can only drive vehicles with an IID.
+- You drive someone else’s car that does not have an IID installed.
+The arresting officer will see from your license that you can only drive vehicles with an IID.

-If you buy a new car, it will be registered in your name.
+- You buy a new vehicle and do not install an IID.
 The DMV will see that you need to install an IID in it.
 If an IID-installing company does not promptly notify the DMV of installation, the court will demand an explanation.